sensu/sensu-docs-legacy/source/docs/0.22/install-rabbitmq-on-ubuntu-debian.md

 ## Install RabbitMQ

-According to the [official RabbitMQ installation guide][rabbitmq-install], although RabbitMQ packages are included in the Ubuntu and Debian distribution repositories, downloading and installing RabbitMQ from the RabbitMQ website is the recommended installation method.
+According to the [official RabbitMQ installation guide][2], although RabbitMQ packages are included in the Ubuntu and Debian distribution repositories, downloading and installing RabbitMQ from the RabbitMQ website is the recommended installation method.

 > `rabbitmq-server` is included in Debian since 6.0 (squeeze) and in Ubuntu since 9.04.
 However, the versions included are often quite old.
 You will